 Still, at least they get £250 for their trouble.
 Everyone's a winner!

-But there's' another side to the story.
+But there's another side to the story.
 Because those banana-skin moments also carry the possibility of serious injury to someone.
-And if they happen where you work there can be less hilarious consequences.
+And if they happen in a location where your business is operating there can be less hilarious consequences.

 It's likely to cost you a lot more than £250 to placate the victim and fix the problem.
 So what can you do?
 Be prepared, that's what.

 Introducing....public liability insurance

 In the world of unnecessary cliches, 'accidents happen' is an insurance company favourite.
 The same goes for the no win, no fee solicitors' battle cry of 'where there's blame there's a claim'.

 The problem is, like most cliches, they spring from the truth.
 Accidents DO happen, however careful you think you are.
 And a somewhat unhelpful 'compensation culture' says that accidents ARE someone else's fault, and someone DOES have to pay.
 (Whiplash anyone?)